saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 u
 , p
+w
 g
+v
 du
 d
 unity over the course of a season, and programmatic derations.
-Influenza vaccines might be available as early y or August; however, vaccination during these months recommended for most groups because of the possible ng of immunity over the course of the influenza season 32).
+Influenza vaccines might be available as early y or August; however, vaccination during these months t recommended for most groups because of the possible ng of immunity over the course of the influenza season 32).
 For most persons who need only 1 dose of influenza ne for the season, vaccination should ideally be offered